 Neutralizing or reducing stomach acid promotes healing of peptic ulcers regardless of the cause.
 In most people, treatment is continued for 4 to 8 weeks.
 Although bland diets may help reduce acid, no evidence supports the belief that such diets speed healing or keep ulcers from recurring.
 Nevertheless, it makes sense for people to avoid foods that seem to make pain and bloating worse.
 Eliminating possible stomach irritants, such as NSAIDs, alcohol, and nicotine, is also important.

-Surgery for ulcers is now rarely needed because drugs so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
+Surgery for ulcers is now rarely needed because medications so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
 Surgery is used primarily to deal with complications of a peptic ulcer, such as

 Two or more major episodes of bleeding ulcers